The Art of Epilepsy: Inclusivity, Tolerance, Understanding

 Over 3.5 million Americans and 65 million individuals around the world live with epilepsy.
 One in 26 Americans will develop epilepsy in their lifetime.
 Epilepsy does not discriminate, crossing racial, cultural, socio-economic, and age barriers.
 Epilepsy is often called the hidden disability.
 Many individuals who live with epilepsy choose to hide in the shadows, out of fear of society’s bias against those with the disorder.

 Throughout history, misperceptions, stigma, and prejudice have been directed toward those who live with epilepsy.
-In Africa, epilepsy is referred to as a spiritual disease and is associated with witchcraft.
+In Africa, epilepsy is referred to as a spiritual disease and associate it with witchcraft.
 In India and other parts of Asia, myths and superstitions surround epilepsy.
-Some believe epilepsy to be contagious or a mental health issue.
+Some people believe epilepsy to be contagious or a mental health issue.

 Despite the many scientific advances in this field of study, public understanding of this disease has lagged.
-Oftentimes, information obtained from social media, movies or television, present only the most severe forms of tonic-clonic seizures.
-These depictions of what in reality represents the most dramatic form, represents only one seizure type, and contributes to a skewed public understanding of epilepsy.
+Often, information obtained from social media, movies or television, present only the most severe forms of tonic-clonic seizures.
+These depictions of what in reality represents the most dramatic form represent only one seizure type and contribute to a skewed public understanding of epilepsy.

 Whether through ignorance or fear, this misunderstanding can lead to marginalization for those suffering from seizures, resulting in loss of self-esteem, isolation, depression, the fear of being singled out or rejected, and social anxiety.
 These challenges may have a more significant impact on their health and well-being than the seizures themselves.